pinbo/junli-blog/content/apps/2024-07-23-wheat-homeologs.md

   - sqlite3
 ---

-Find potential wheat homeologs (best hit with >90% identity and alignment >60% of the CDS length) and their functions based on Arabidopsis and rice blast results (top 1 hit).
+Find potential wheat homeologs (best hit with >90% identity and alignment >60% of the CDS length) and their functions based on Arabidopsis (At) and rice (Os) blast results (top 1 hit).

-Please paste gene IDs (e.g. TraesCS5A02G391700) below.
+Please paste gene IDs (e.g. TraesCS5A02G391700) below. *Each line is a gene*.

-*Each line is a gene*.
+To start a new job, click "**Clear**" button below, and resubmit (faster than refresh the page).

 **Database** to search:
 <select id="box1">